10 min read

 Meditation: Hold your chosen stone in your hands or on your Root chakra.
 Sit in a comfortable position, close your eyes, and begin meditating.

 In your home: Decorate your living space with Root chakra stones to fill the room with balancing Root chakra energy.

 Jewelry: You can wear stones as a necklace, bracelet, or other types of jewelry.
 You can make a necklace by wrapping a rock in a wire.

-Keep them with you: Keeping a stone that resonates with you in your pocket or purse can allow you to carry the energy with you throughout your day.
+Keep them with you: Keeping a Root chakra crystal that resonates with you in your pocket or purse can allow you to carry the energy with you throughout your day.